gregoryguillou/terraform-api/docs/INSTALLATION.md

 # Installation Guides

-Terraform deck can be deployed in many configurations.
+Terraform API can be deployed in many configurations.
 It is up to you to decide what best fit your needs.
 You'll find below 3 installations procedure:

 - A [`docker-compose` deployment](INSTALL/COMPOSE.md) that relies on the